$S-P-D$ Mixing in Vector Quarkonia from the Salpeter Equation with Optimized Wave Function Representations: Choice of Wave Function representations

 \section{Choice of Wave Function representations}

 Similar to solving the Schr\"{o}dinger equation, when solving the Salpeter equation, it is essential to first specify a concrete representation of the wave function.
+We know that the orbital angular momentum $l$ is not always a good quantum number, as can be seen from the fact that the particle $\psi(3770)$ is an $S-D$ wave mixing state.
+In contrast, the total angular momentum $J$ is always a good quantum number; hence, we express the relativistic wave function of a particle in terms of its total angular momentum, specifically, in terms of its $J^P$ quantum number ($P$ is the parity).
 In quantum field theory, the general relativistic wave function of a vector meson with quantum number $J^P=1^-$, constructed via Dirac matrices, contains 16 independent terms.
 However, under the instantaneous approximation, the 8 terms containing $P\cdot q\equiv P\cdot q_{\perp}=0$ vanish.
 Consequently, the general wave function of a $1^-$ meson consists of 8 terms \cite{Wang:2005qx}: